k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: vampshifted Vlad in bones
 - Fix: separate monster from player when determining number of objects in inventory to cancel
+- Don't allow poisoned/tainted sacrifice gifts when using lawful or neutral altars